 Tiny Home Living

 It seems like a logical solution to a very confounding problem.
-Young people today are faced with the possibility that they may never own property, and the recent COVID 19 crisis took a lot of jobs away from people making it next to impossible for them to maintain their rental obligations.
+Young people today are faced with the possibility that they may never own property, and the recent COVID 19 crisis took a lot of jobs away from people making it next to impossible for them to maintain their rental obligations or save for homes.
 I worry that my child will not be able to afford her home and ask myself how the market can reset itself, or even if it will.

-So, for the moment, we live in this bus and hope that a permanent parking position will appear where we can add a couple of modular wagons and live a life close to nature, sustainable and in harmony with our surroundings.
+So, I continue to search for a permanent parking position will appear where we can add a couple of modular wagons and live a life close to nature, sustainable and in harmony with our surroundings.